 Observe what content gets their attention.
 Is it a more personal message crafted based on their demographic?
 Is it a certain type of offer?
 Test messaging, see what prevails, modify, and then test again.

 Marketers can follow audiences down the funnel to see how they perform, and get further evidence on the success of the messaging that won in the multivariate testing.
 Every campaign is another attempt to refine content based on data, test what works, and see results in the form of conversions.

 Want to know more?
-Visit our support documentation about creating push messaging and using A/B/n automation.
+Visit our support documentation about using A/B/n automation.